 Concepts: similarity; ratios; length and area; least common multiples; greatest common factors; analyzing, testing, and extending patterns; expressing patterns algebraically

-I notice a path inside a rectangle that travels at 45° angles to the sides.
+I notice a path that travels at 45° angles to the sides of a rectangle.

 I notice that the path ends when it hits a corner.

 I notice that the path reminds me of the path of a ball on a pool table.

 I notice that the "ball" bounces 5 times, always at right angle from where in hit.

 I notice that there is always a gap of 4 units between each bounce, start, or end point—even around the corners of the rectangle.

 I wonder how long the path is.
 (It may be easiest to measure it in "diagonal" units.)

 I wonder what the paths would look like on rectangles of other dimensions.